-Dan Mullaney has served as Assistant U.S. Trade Representative for Europe and the Middle East at the Office of the United States Trade Representative since 2010.
-As head of USTR's Europe and Middle East office, he is responsible for developing and implementing U.S. trade policy with Europe, including the European Union, Eurasia, including Russia, and the Middle East/North Africa.
+Former Assistant U.S. Trade Representative for Europe and the Middle East and Middle East office, he is responsible for developing and implementing U.S. trade policy with Europe, including the European Union, Eurasia, including Russia, and the Middle East/North Africa.